Hornstrandir Nature Reserve in Iceland

 HOW TO GET TO HORNSTRANDIR NATURE RESERVE

 Hornstrandir Nature Reserve is not somewhere you can visit on a whim.
-It needs careful planning and alternative plans incase the weather does not co-operate.
+It needs careful planning and alternative plans in case the weather does not cooperate.

 HOW DO I GET TO HORNSTRANDIR NATURE RESERVE FROM REYKJAVÍK?